 Illinois 5 Day Notice for Unpaid Rent

-- If the tenant does not pay the rent within the 5-day period, the lease will be terminated and the tenant must vacate the premises.
+If the tenant does not pay the rent within the specified five-day period, the lease will be terminated.
+At that point, the tenant is required to vacate the premises as outlined in the lease agreement.

-- This Illinois 5 Day Notice of Demand for Unpaid Rent template is provided in MS Word format and is easy to use.
+This Illinois 5 Day Notice of Demand for Unpaid Rent is provided in Word format for ease of use.
+Landlords can quickly fill out and customize the form as needed for their specific situation.

 Illinois Assignment of Lease by Landlord